tanboonjoon/main/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

 The `Model`,
-* stores a `UserPref` object that represents the user's preferences.
+* stores a `Config` object that represents the user's current config setting.
 * stores the TaskForce app data.
 * exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.